 Bike PolicyDownload the Bikes on Buses information sheet.

 Lost and Found PolicyDownload the Lost and Found information/policy sheet.

 Smart Card PolicyRoam Public Transit fare products are non-refundable and non-replaceable if lost, stolen, or wilfully damaged.
 Only cards that have been registered via the roamtransit.com web site will be considered for replacement.
 Do not punch any holes in the pass; it will damage the embedded chip antenna and cause malfunction of the pass.

 Cards that are considered defective (show no visual damage and cannot be queried on the card reader) will be replaced.
 Contact the Customer Service Centre for details.

 Identification must be presented on request for the purchase of reduced rate passes (Senior, Youth, Child).

-Regional Travel ZonesBow Valley Regional Transit Services Commission is pleased to provide Local transit pass holders additional options for travel within the communities of Banff and Canmore.
+Regional Travel ZonesBow Valley Regional Transit Services Commission is pleased to provide additional options for travel within the communities of Banff and Canmore.

-Passengers may now use their Local Smart Cards and paper Day Passes to travel on the Regional Route 3 service, within the local community that they board.
+Passengers may now use their Local Smart Cards, paper Day Passes, or pay $2 cash (adult), $1 cash (Senior/Youth) to travel on the Regional Route 3 service, within the local community that they board.

-For example, if you need to get to the Regional Route 3 Hawk Ave stop in Banff from downtown Banff, you can now tap your Local Smart Card for travel to the Hawk Ave stop.
-In Canmore, if you would like to travel from the Regional Route 3 Legacy Trail stop, you can tap your Local Smart Card for travel to any other Regional Route 3 stop in Canmore.
+For example, if you need to get to the Regional Route 3 Hawk Ave stop in Banff from downtown Banff, you can now tap your Local Smart Card or pay your cash fare for travel to the Hawk Ave stop.
+In Canmore, if you would like to travel from the Regional Route 3 Legacy Trail stop, you can tap your Local Smart Card of pay your cash fare for travel to any other Regional Route 3 stop in Canmore.